Demographics of the Arab world

-The Arab world consists of the 23 members of the Arab League.
-As of 2023, the combined population of all the Arab states was around 450 million people.
+The Arab world consists of the 19 countries in the Middle East and North Africa region.
+All of them are members of the Arab League, in addition to the 3 non-Arab countries of Comoros, Djibouti and Somalia.
+As of 2026, the combined population of all the Arab League states was around 450 million people, which includes non-Arab ethnicities in Arab majority countries as well.

-The most populous Arab state is Egypt, the North African nation with a population of million residents.
-Comoros, the Indian Ocean nation is the least populated, with around inhabitants.
-The largest city in the Arab World is Cairo, Egypt.
+The most populous Arab state is Egypt, with a population of residents.
+Comoros is the least populated, with around inhabitants.
+The largest city in the Arab world is Cairo, Egypt.

 Population growth

-The population of the Arab world as estimated in 2023 was about 473 million inhabitants, but no exact figures of the annual population growth, fertility rate, or mortality rate are known to exist.
+The population of the Arab world as estimated in 2023 was about 473 million inhabitants, but exact figures of the annual population growth, fertility rate, or mortality rate are unknown.

 Over 59 percent of the Arab population is concentrated in urban areas and the number is expected to reach 68 percent by 2050.

 The overwhelming majority of the Arab citizens are Muslims, with Christians being the largest minority group.
-The Arab countries host several holy cities and other religiously significant locations, including Alexandria, Mecca, Medina, Kirkuk, Arbil, and Baghdad.
+The Arab countries host several holy cities and other religiously significant locations, including Alexandria, Mecca, Medina, Kirkuk, Arbil and Baghdad.
 Sunni Muslims constitute vast majority of the Arab world's residents.
-However, Shi'a make up the slight majority in areas of Iraq, and Bahrain.
+However, Shia Muslims make up the slight majority in areas of Iraq, and almost half the population in Bahrain.

-Christianity is the second largest religion, with over 20 million Christians in “total” living in countries such as Lebanon, Egypt, Iraq, Bahrain, Syria, Kuwait and Jordan.
+Christianity is the second largest religion, with over 20 million Christians in total living in countries such as Lebanon, Egypt, Iraq, Bahrain, Syria, Kuwait and Jordan.
 There are smaller Jewish populations living mainly in the western part of the Arab world.
 Places such as: Algeria, Bahrain, Egypt, Morocco, Iraq, Tunisia, Syria, and Yemen all have Jewish populations.
 However, most Arab Jews emigrated from the Arab states to Israel after its founding in 1948.
 Other minor religions such as Druze religion, the Baháʼí Faith, Mandeanism, Yazdanism, Zoroastrianism, Shabak religion and Yarsan are practiced on a much smaller scale.

 The holiest place in Islam, the Kaaba, is located in Saudi Arabia.